 The Runnin’ Rebels play at the Thomas & Mack Center, located near the intersection of Tropicana Avenue and Paradise Road at the southern edge of the UNLV campus.
 It has hosted numerous NBA games in the past, including the 2007 NBA All-Star Game.

 The Rebels’ football team played for many years at Sam Boyd Stadium, located 10 miles east of the Strip.
-Because UNLV and the Las Vegas Bowl are moving to Allegiant Stadium in 2020, Sam Boyd Stadium’s future is uncertain.
+Now that UNLV and the Las Vegas Bowl have moved to Allegiant Stadium, Sam Boyd Stadium’s future is uncertain.

-The Las Vegas area is getting another sports team in the fall of 2020, with the Henderson Silver Knights of the American Hockey League relocating from San Antonio.
-The team will be the top affiliate of the Golden Knights and will begin by playing at the Orleans Arena (4500 W. Tropicana Ave., about a mile west of the Strip) while a permanent home in Henderson is constructed.
+The Las Vegas area gained another sports team in the fall of 2020, with the Henderson Silver Knights of the American Hockey League relocating from San Antonio.
+The team will be the top affiliate of the Golden Knights and are playing at the Orleans Arena (4500 W. Tropicana Ave., about a mile west of the Strip) while a permanent home in Henderson is constructed.